BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/step-3.3-tables/substep-1/EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 <image>
-![A concise summary of Guideline 2, which defines the role of the AMSB using a top-down approach.
+A concise summary of Guideline 2, which defines the role of the AMSB using a top-down approach.
 The AMSB must actively participate in the ORSA, including steering the assessment and challenging its results.

-#### Guideline 2 – Role of the AMSB: top-down approach
-The AMSB should take an active part in the ORSA, including steering, how the assessment is to be performed and challenging the results.](#)
+**Guideline 2 – Role of the AMSB: top-down approach** The AMSB should take an active part in the ORSA, including steering, how the assessment is to be performed and challenging the results.
 </image>